Race game: Complex

 Complex race games combine chance and strategy, but still emphasize more on the former.
 Each player often has more than one piece to move (typically four), and so choices of move can be made that will put a player in advantageous positions.
 Complex race games include those from the cross and circle game family.
-Many of these games, such as Ludo, Parcheesi, Trouble, and Sorry!, ultimately derive from the ancient Indian games Pachisi and Chaupar.
+Many of these games, such as Ludo, Parcheesi, Trouble, Mensch ärgere Dich nicht, and Sorry!, ultimately derive from the ancient Indian games Pachisi and Chaupar.

 Multiplex

 Multiplex race games prioritize the role of strategy while retaining the element of chance.
 Each player has more than one piece to move as in complex race games, but every choice of move greatly impacts the outcome of the game.
-Multiplex race games include the many varieties of the tables game family, of which Backgammon is the most well-known representative.
-Others include Trictrac, Nard, and Acey-deucey.
+Multiplex race games include the majority of the many varieties of the tables game family, of which Backgammon is the most well-known representative.
+Others include Nard, Jacquet, Verquere, and Acey-deucey.
+(It is debatable whether Trictrac, a tables game, is even a race game at all; its scoring rules can imply a strategic race game or a non-race game.)
 The ancient Egyptian game Senet and the ancient Mesopotamian Royal Game of Ur were almost certainly race games, and may belong in this category.

 Strategic

 Strategic race games eliminate (or render trivial) the element of chance.
 Examples include Bantu and Hare and Tortoise.
+Trictrac may be considered a strategic race game, given that skill vastly outweighs chance—but if the term race game is defined such that the overriding aim is to be the first to move all one's pieces to the end of a track, rather than this being merely one way to score points among many, it may safely be altogether excluded from race games, purely on category grounds.